risk-searcher/lua-graphql-parser/README.md

 ### `GqlParser.Document:listOps()`

-Return list of operations (excluding Fragments), each element of the list is a `Gql.Operation`
+Return list of operations (excluding Fragments), each element of the list is a `GqlParser.Operation`

 Example:
 ```